Specialist Will Writing Lawyers

 • Solicitors have extensive training and are heavily regulated.
 In contrast, many will writers are completely unqualified and are subject to no legal regulation at all.
 Some really are cowboys.

-• Solicitors must carry a minimum of £2m professional insurance – so you’re covered if things go wrong.
+• Solicitors must carry a minimum of £2m professional insurance, and often much more than that – so you’re covered if things go wrong.
 Will writers don’t have to have any indemnity insurance – and frequently don’t.
-So using them can prove extremely expensive if things go wrong.
+So using them can prove extremely expensive if things do go wrong.

 Worried about a contested will?
 Click here to read more about defending or bringing an inheritance claim